Martin Krampelj: Sioux Falls Skyforce (2021–2022)

 In October 2021, Krampelj joined the Sioux Falls Skyforce from the available player pool.
 On 3 February 2022, Krampelj was removed from the team by the Skyforce.

 On 10 February 2022, Krampelj was reacquired and activated by Sioux Falls.
 He played 31 games and averaged 9.5 points, 5.4 rebounds and 1.1 assists in 19.5 minutes.

 Aguada (2022)

 In April 2022, Krampelj signed with Aguada from the Uruguayan League.

 Hamilton Honey Badgers (2022)

 On 5 May 2022, Krampelj signed with the Hamilton Honey Badgers of the CEBL.

 MKS Dąbrowa Górnicza (2022–2023)

 On 20 September 2022, he has signed with MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).

 Yalovaspor (2024–2025)

 On 24 August 2024, he signed with Yalovaspor Basketbol of the Basketbol Süper Ligi (BSL).

 Sagesse Club (2025)

 On 14 June 2025, he signed with Sagesse Club of the Lebanese Basketball League (LBL).

 Bilbao Basket (2025–present)

 On 5 August 2025, he signed with Bilbao Basket of the Liga ACB.
+In 2026, Krampelj signed a two-year extension with the club.